mandymejia/BayesfMRI/cran-comments.md

 Passes the roxygen `examples`, and the tests that require data (results not included in package) appear correct.

 ## Previous submission

-#### 0.3.10

-Lost braces in \itemize

-* I think these have been fixed.

-Documented arguments not in \usage in Rd file

-* Updated docs to match function arguments